kyverno/chainsaw/website/docs/operations/index.md

 #### ContinueOnError

-Determines whether a test step should continue or not in case the operation was not successful.
+Determines whether a test step should continue or not in case the operation is not successful.

 !!! note ""
     Even if the test continues executing, it will still be reported as failed.